Blackfynn/pathman/docs/dev.rst

 Adding new Path implementations
 -------------------------------

-The pathman library comes packaged with several different path implementations, but the user might want to create a filesystem interface for some application specific to them.
+The pathman library comes with support for some common file system interfaces (local files, mounted drives, and S3), but the user might want to add support a a file system-like interface that is not currently supported (Azure, etc.).

 Pathman's path interface is easily extensible, and new implementations can be automatically added to ``Path``'s prefix-implementation mapping.